pegasd/macos-config-playbook/README.md

 defaults write com.apple.symbolichotkeys AppleSymbolicHotKeys -dict-add 60 "{ enabled = 1; value = { type = standard; parameters = ( 32, 49, 1048576 ); }; }"
 ```

+so I have to pass all values in XML format.

 ## Contributing

 Feel free to submit issues, PRs, or just comment.